 Parker v.
-State of California - Lawsuit successfully struck down main portions of California's AB 962, which would have banned mail order ammunition purchases and required registration and thumb-printing for in-store purchases.
+State of California - Lawsuit successfully struck down main portions of California's AB 962, which would have banned mail order ammunition purchases and required registration and thumbprinting for in-store purchases.
 Plaintiffs defended against the State's appeal of the 2011 decision to the California Court of Appeal, resulting in a 41-page published opinion affirming the victory in full.
 The case also set groundbreaking precedent on due process vagueness challenges confirming that gun laws must provide heightened levels of clarity in order to withstand vagueness challenges.
-The case was also the basis for the Governor's veto of legislation similar to AB 962 proposed while litigation was pending.
-The state will likely petition for review the California Supreme Court by the December 16, 2013 deadline.
+The case was also the basis for the Governor's veto of subsequent legislation similar to AB 962.
+The State recently asked the California Supreme Court to review the decision, and the Court accepted the case.
+Briefing before the California Supreme Court will take place in 2014, and oral arguments are expected in late 2014 or early 2015.

 Jackson v.
-City of San Francisco - Lawsuit challenges San Francisco ordinances requiring handguns to be locked up while in the home, banning the discharge of firearms (lawsuit already forced amendment authorizing lawful defensive discharges), and prohibiting the sale of common self-defense ammunition.
+City of San Francisco - Lawsuit challenges San Francisco ordinances requiring handguns to be locked up while in the home unless being carried, banning the discharge of firearms (lawsuit already forced amendment authorizing lawful defensive discharges), and prohibiting sales of common self-defense (hollow-point) ammunition.
 Plaintiffs received a favorable published opinion in opposing the City's challenge to their standing, paving the way for other plaintiffs to bring Second Amendment challenges in the Ninth Circuit.
 Plaintiffs have fully briefed and argued the appeal of the district court's denial of their motion for preliminary injunction.
 The case is under submission and awaiting a decision from the Ninth Circuit Court of Appeals.

 Peruta v.
-County of San Diego - Lawsuit challenges the San Diego Sheriff's strict requirements for obtaining a CCW.
+County of San Diego - Lawsuit challenges San Diego County's strict requirements for obtaining a CCW.
 Though the trial court did not grant Plaintiffs the relief they sought, the court's opinion was the first to recognize post-Heller that the Second Amendment right "to bear arms" secures a right to carry arms in public for self-defense; not a complete victory, but positive progress in Second Amendment jurisprudence.
 Plaintiffs have fully briefed and argued their appeal.
 The case is under submission, and awaiting a decision from the Ninth Circuit Court of Appeals.
+On February 13, 2014, the Ninth Circuit ruled in favor of Plaintiffs, reversing the trial court's ruling and remanding it back to district court.

 McKay v.
-Sheriff Hutchens - Lawsuit challenging the Orange County Sheriff's strict requirements for obtaining a CCW, filed after the California legislature banned the "unloaded open carry" of firearms.
-This case is a follow-up to the Peruta and Richards cases in which the lower courts relied (partially) on the plaintiffs' ability to openly carry an unloaded firearm in holding their rights were not violated.
+Sheriff Hutchens - Lawsuit challenging Orange County's strict requirements for obtaining a CCW, filed after the California legislature banned the "unloaded open carry" of firearms.
+This case is a follow-up to the Peruta and Richards cases which relied (partially) on the plaintiffs' ability to openly carry an unloaded firearm.
 Plaintiffs have fully briefed and argued their appeal.
 The case is under submission and they currently awaiting a decision from the Ninth Circuit Court of Appeals.